ducksouplab/ducksoup/README.md

 On each connection to the websocket endpoint in `server.go` a new peerServer (see `peer_server.go`) is created:

 - it manages further client communication through a TCP websocket (`ws_conn.go`) and a RTC Peer Connection (`peer_conn.go`)
-- then it joins (creates if necessary) a room (`trial_room.go`) managing the user logic (accept/reject, deal with reconnections) and the trial sequencing
+- then it joins (or creates if necessary) a room (`trial_room.go`).
+Rooms manage the user logic (accept/reject user, deal with reconnections) and the trial sequencing and hold necessary data (for instance the list of recorded files)
-- each room hold a reference to a mixer (`mixer.go`) that implements the SFU part: manages tracks attached to peer connections, handle signaling and RTCP feedback
+- each room holds one reference to a mixer (`mixer.go`) that implements the SFU part: the mixer manages tracks attached to peer connections, handles signaling and RTCP feedback

 For a given user connected to the room, there is one peerServer (abbreviated `ps` in the code), one wsConn (`ws`) and one peerConn (`pc`).

-Depending on the size of the room, it may hold references to several peerServers.
+Depending on its size, a room may hold references to several peerServers.

 Each peerConn has several tracks:

 - remote: 2 (audio and video) client->server tracks
-- local: 2*(n-1) server->client tracks (for a room of size n, since peers don't receive back their own streams)
+- local: 2*(n-1) server->client tracks for a room of size n (peers don't receive back their own streams)

 ### Websocket messages